Chris Draft

-Christopher Michael Draft (born February 26, 1976) is a former American football linebacker.
-He previously played for the Chicago Bears, San Francisco 49ers, Atlanta Falcons, Carolina Panthers, St. Louis Rams, and Buffalo Bills.
-Draft played college football at Stanford University.
+Christopher Michael Draft (born February 26, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Stanford Cardinal.
+Draft played in the NFL for the Chicago Bears, San Francisco 49ers, Atlanta Falcons, Carolina Panthers, St. Louis Rams, and Buffalo Bills.

-High School/Middle School History
+Early life

 Draft was an All-American in football and baseball at Kraemer Middle School and Valencia High School in Placentia, California.
 He played running back and linebacker during his prep career.
 He was an honors student and a member of the school's ASB Leadership organization.

 College career

-He was a four-year letter winner and a three-year starter at inside linebacker for Stanford.
-He started his Stanford career as a true freshman playing strong safety.
+He was a four-year letter winner and a three-year starter at inside linebacker at Stanford University.
+He started his Cardinal career as a true freshman playing strong safety.
 As a two-time Second-team All-Pacific-10 Conference selection, he totaled 316 career tackles, six sacks and two interceptions.
 As a senior in 1997, he earned Second-team All-Pac-10 honors and led the Cardinal with 81 tackles and contributed two sacks and two interceptions.
 He graduated from Stanford with a degree in economics.

-NFL career
+Professional career

 Chicago Bears

-Draft was drafted in the sixth round (157th overall) of the 1998 NFL Draft by the Chicago Bears and appeared in one game, was inactive for three contests and spent 12 games on the Bears practice squad.
+Draft was selected in the sixth round (157th overall) of the 1998 NFL draft by the Chicago Bears and appeared in one game, was inactive for three contests and spent 12 games on the Bears practice squad.
 On 30 August 1998 he was waived by Chicago prior to the start of the regular season and signed to practice squad by the Bears on 1 September 1998 before being promoted to the active roster on 2 December.